rootjalex/rootjalex.github.io/index.md

-I am a Stanford CS PhD student advised by <a href="https://fredrikbk.com">Fredrik Kjolstad</a>.
+I am a Stanford CS PhD candidate advised by <a href="https://fredrikbk.com">Fredrik Kjolstad</a>.
 I also work closely with <a href="https://andrew.adams.pub">Andrew Adams</a>,
 <a href="https://graphics.stanford.edu/~kayvonf/">Kayvon Fatahalian</a>,
 and <a href="https://people.csail.mit.edu/jrk/">Jonathan Ragan-Kelley</a>.